Knee Strengthening Exercises for Knee Pain

 Key Knee Strengthening Exercises for Knee Pain

 Lie on your back with one leg straight and the other bent.
 Slowly lift the straight leg, keeping it aligned with the bent knee, then lower it back down.
-This exercise targets the quadriceps, building strength without stressing the knee joint, ideal for knee pain relief.
+This exercise targets the quadriceps, building strength without stressing the knee joint, ideal for knee strengthening exercises for elderly relief.

 Stand with feet hip-width apart, using a chair for balance.
 Bend one knee, bringing your heel towards your glutes, then lower it slowly.
 This movement strengthens the hamstring muscles, reducing knee strain and supporting flexibility, especially beneficial for those with knee pain.